 American-Indian-art.com is the exclusive seller of Lavern’s Artifacts.He does Peace pipes, Ceremonial Attire, Decorative Bow and Arrows, Tomahawks, and other assorted pieces.

-Loretta was born and raised in Kearns Canyon Arizona on the Hopi reservation.
+and raised in Keams Canyon Arizona on the Hopi reservation.

 Loretta collects and processes her own clay, She processes and

 draws her paints from local plants and clays.
 Loretta uses the

 hand coiling method in forming and shaping her pots. she uses all